haptork/easyLambda/_docs/01-welcome.md

 easyLambda uses MPI internally and user code does not need to make MPI calls directly.

+The programs that use MPI are compiled with mpicc that is a compiler wrapper.
+The compiler flags and everything else remains same.
+The executable can be run as usual as a single MPI process or it can be run with mpirun command with multiple process. mpirun -n 64 ./a.out runs the a.out with 64 processes.
+It is simple to use and ezl programs can take full advantage of multiple cores or multiple nodes on a cluster without any change in the program and data-flow.

 ### What are Map and Reduce

-The map, filter and reduce are higher order functions (i.e. they take a function as one of the input) that relate to map, filter and fold functions of functional programming.
+The map, filter and reduce are higher order functions (i.e. they take a function as one of the input) that relate to list processing functions map, filter and fold in functional programming.

 Map takes a function and a list as parameters, applies the function to each element of the list.
 This is equivalent of for_each loop, however map doesn't